 American Clean Fuel is a fuel tank cleaning and full service fuel testing company located in Foley, Alabama.
 We remove microbial growth, water, inorganic growth, and metallic debris from your fuel and fuel tank.
-Some of our services include fuel sampling and testing, fuel polishing and fuel tank cleaning, marine systems repairs, fiberglass repair, most boat repairs and maintenance, boat detailing, and preventative maintenance on equipment.
-Get your fuel cleaning set up today!
+Some of our services include fuel sampling and testing, fuel polishing and fuel tank cleaning, marine systems repairs, fiberglass repair, most boat repairs and maintenance, boat detailing, and preventative maintenance on generators/other equipment.
+We are the experts at making fuel great again!

 By federal regulations hospitals, nursing homes, hospice centers, jails, prisons, schools, etc that rely on generators or fuel for power in the event of a power loss are required to have their fuel analyzed at least once a year and follow clean fuel guiudelines.
 The following are some excerpts from several government agencies' written regulations.
 A full panel list testing is not required but a fuel testing plan must be completed to be compliant with these regulations in order to avoid costly fines.